There was an error with your log in

 • For this group adventure, the usual client-to-guide ratio is 10:1.

-• It takes a minimum of 2 people for this tour to operate.
+• If you’d like to join a 2025 departure, please note that it takes a minimum of 6 people for the tour to operate.

 Hiking in Iceland can be arranged for larger groups.
 Contact us to make arrangements.